kw7oe/rok/README.md

   client at a time.
 - ~The domain name is not recycle.
 This mean that if a client lost it's connection, the domain assigned do not goes back to the domain name pool.~
-- It probably doesn't work well with websocket yet.
+- It doesn't work with websocket yet.
+- It doesn't support logging HTTP request and response time.

 ### Flow